Info Agency Main Banner Content

 Barn owls are an endangered species in Indiana, mostly due to habitat loss.
 The Indiana DNR continues to work with the public to place nest boxes where suitable habitat is available.
-Learn how to build your own nest box.
 The DNR Division of Fish & Wildlife’s Wildlife Diversity Program has placed more than 300 barn owl nest boxes since 1984.

 Nesting and egg laying

 These owls typically lay their eggs in March or April, with chicks hatching in April or May.

 Donate to the Nongame Fund to increase nest box sites and help more than 750 nongame and endangered species throughout Indiana.

 Currently, the camera can support up to 20 simultaneous viewers.
 If it is busy, please try again later.
 The video is best viewed with the Firefox, Chrome or Safari web browsers.
 People using the internal state computer network will not be able to see the image below.
 Instead, view this page.